makigas/makigas.es/README.md

 haven't tested this, and it's not officially supported.
 If you experience bugs by using MySQL, they cannot be fix.

+Remember to set the credentials in your .env file if needed for development.

 ## MeiliSearch

 We are using MeiliSearch for the full text search index, which can be used to lookup for video content using text that appears in the title, description, transcription and text notes of the episode, with the hope of making it easier to discover and consume.

+You will need to [have MeiliSearch in your development environment installed](https://docs.meilisearch.com/) if you plan to work in the search system.
+It is not necessary anymore to keep MeiliSearch always open because indexing has been refered to jobs.

+## DelayedJob

+MeiliSearch indexing has been defered to jobs.
+If you want to run the jobs, use `rake jobs` to spawn a DelayedJob server, or use `rake jobs:work` to run the pending commands as a one-off.

 ## Secrets